 - Want to improve your design skills?
 Learn How to Do Graphic Design.
 There is a lot of similarity to the step outlined here but with a stronger focus on the basics of graphic design.

 - Although the above steps work for most types of desktop publishing projects, when the document is destined for commerical printing there are additional file preparation and printing and finishing considerations.

 - These basic steps work for any type of desktop publishing software.
-To learn the specifics of working with the software of your choice - document setup, typographic controls, image manipulation, and printing - see the tutorials for your desktop publishing software.
+To learn the specifics of working with the software of your choice - document setup, typographic controls, image manipulation, and printing - see the these desktop publishing software tutorials.